When Sydney filled the streets to stop a war

 The Early Anti-War Movement

-When the Defence Act was amended in 1965 to allow draftees to serve overseas, most Australians were supportive of the decision, but small portions of the public were already voicing their opposition to the draft and to Australia’s involvement in the Vietnam War, mostly pacifists and mothers of drafted young men.
+When the Defence Act was amended in 1965 to allow draftees to serve overseas, most Australians were supportive of the decision, but small portions of the public were already voicing their opposition to the draft and to Australia’s involvement in the Vietnam War.
+Mostly, opponents of conscription were pacifists or mothers of drafted young men.
 The early days of protest were a time of engaging others in moral and political debate and recruiting sympathisers.
 At universities, progressive academics were inviting students to ‘teach-ins’, informal lecture and discussion groups, and new organisations were founded.
-However, it was not easy to bring many around to the idea of protesting government policies.
+However, it wasn’t easy to bring many around to the idea of protesting government policies.

 The Save Our Sons Movement